redmineBOOST/documentation/language-guide.md

 `<predefinedTypeSpecifier> { (<propertyDefinition> | <itemInstantiation> | <fieldDeclaration>)* }`

-The Item scope `<predefinedTypeSpecifier> {...}` can contain multiple [Property Definitions](#propertyDefinitions), [Item Instantiations](#itemInstantiations) and [Local Field Declarations](#localFieldDeclarations).
+The Item scope `<predefinedTypeSpecifier> {...}` can contain multiple [Property Definitions](#propertyDefinitions), [Item Instantiations](#itemInstantiations) and [Local Field Declarations](#itemFieldDeclarations).

 The instantiable Items can be defined as follows:
 ```
 let issue1: Issue = Issue {
     project: GetProject(identifier="project1")
-    subject: "Example Subject"
+    subject: "Parent Issue Subject"
     tracker: GetTracker(name="tracker1")

     Issue {
         project: GetProject(identifier="project1")
-        subject: "Example Subject"
+        subject: "Child Issue Subject"
         tracker: GetTracker(name="tracker1")
     }
 }
 ```

-In the example the Issue with the *identifier* `issue1` was defined with all required properties (`project`, `subject` and `tracker`).
-Furthermore it contains a top-level nested Issue.
-This nesting automatically results in setting the parent property of the nested Issue to `issue1`.
-As a result Redmine would create an Issue containing a Child-Issue.
+The Issue in the example with *identifier* `issue1` was defined with all required properties (`project`, `subject` and `tracker`).
+Furthermore it also contains a nested primary Issue.
+The nesting of the primary item automatically results in setting the parent property of the nested Issue to `issue1`.
+As a result an Issue with subject *Parent Issue Subject* in project *project1* containing a Child-Issue with subject *Child Issue Subject* would be created in Redmine.

-Top-level Item Instantiations result in structural child items, otherwise the items are treated as independent.
+Primary Item Instantiations result in structural child items, otherwise the items are treated as independent items.

 Example:
 ```
 let issue1: Issue = Issue {
     project: GetProject(identifier="project1")
-    subject: "Example Subject"
+    subject: "Parent Issue Subject"
     tracker: GetTracker(name="tracker1")

     let issue2Subject: Issue = Issue {
         project: GetProject(identifier="project1")
-        subject: "Example Subject"
+        subject: "Child Issue Subject"
         tracker: GetTracker(name="tracker1")
     }.subject
 }
 ```

-In this example, the nested issue is treated as a standalone issue because its `subject` property is accessed immediately.
+In this example, the nested issue is no primary item because its `subject` property is accessed immediately.
 Therefore, it is not a child Issue of `issue1`.

 ### <a name="propertyDefinitions"></a> Property Definitions